Smile, you’re on camera!

 It’s not about watching workers, it’s about protecting them.

-When asked why businesses might equip staff with body-worn cameras, Brits didn’t cite control or oversight—they pointed to protection, prevention, and proof.
+When asked why businesses might equip staff with body-worn cameras, Americans didn’t cite control or oversight—they pointed to protection, prevention, and proof.

 Top 3 reasons cited: